MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-steps.md

  Specify the maximum number of connections that are available for this computer as stated in your license agreement.

 #### Randomly generate the local administrator password and disable the account on all supported platforms (recommended)
- Select this option to set the local administrator password to a randomly-generated string.
+ Select this option to set the local administrator password to a randomly generated string.
 This option also disables the local administrator account on platforms that support this capability.

 #### Enable the account and specify the local administrator password
  Select this option to enable the local administrator account using the specified password.
 Enter the password on the **Password** line and confirm the password on the **Confirm password** line.